 Due to the changes in the cardiovascular system, blood gets channeled to areas of the body that are prone to the pooling of blood.
 These areas are called venous sinuses and are part of the venous system.

-The most noticeable areas involved in this venous pooling are hemorrhoids (venous sinuses around the rectum and umbilicus), the labia and supercial leg veins (leg varicose veins).
-Though these vascular changes can pose medical problems, discomfort and cosmetic concerns, these changes will almost always resolve after pregnancy.
-Cosmetic concerns can persist and this can be addressed well after the post partum period.
+The most noticeable areas involved in this venous pooling are hemorrhoids (venous sinuses around the rectum and umbilicus), the labia and superficial leg veins (leg varicose veins).
+Though these vascular changes can pose medical problems, discomfort, and cosmetic concerns, these changes will almost always resolve after pregnancy.
+Cosmetic concerns can persist and this can be addressed well after the postpartum period.

 Hair loss occurs postpartum and most often, will resolve over time.
 This is concerning to many new mothers.
 The problem is hormonal.

 Bleeding gums are often an incidental finding that pregnant women will notice when brushing their teeth.
 This is a hormonal problem and will resolve after pregnancy.